OutSystems/docs-support/src/enterprise/maintenance/build-multi-tenant-app.md

 Since an end-user uniquely belongs to a tenant, in the login process, the OutSystems Platform infers the tenant an end-user belongs using the username.
 Then, the end-user is bound to his tenant and all Simple and Advanced Queries are **automatically filtered **to only return data from that tenant.

-**Example**: If the end-user was identified as a user of the Office inc., he is then constrained to that tenant, and the Contacts List Screen shows Abel Pasquale, Adam Dimaggio, Alan Pryor… It will not be possible for him to see information about the contacts from the Bricks’r’us tenant.
+**Example**: If the end-user was identified as a user of the Office inc., they are then constrained to that tenant, and the Contacts List Screen shows Abel Pasquale, Adam Dimaggio, Alan Pryor… It will not be possible for them to see information about the contacts from the Bricks’r’us tenant.

 ## Tenant-Specific Elements